Constellation-Labs/documentation-hub/validate/automated/nodectl-encryption.md

    ----- * GLOBAL PROFILE P12 ENTRY * -----<br />
 <br />
-  This is the Debian Operating system username used to administer your Node.
-It was created during Node installation.
+  This is the Debian Operating system username used to administer your node.
+It was created during node installation.
 Avoid the 'root', 'admin', or 'ubuntu' user.<br />
 </MacWindow>